MichaelSchneeberger/statemonad/README.md

 print(f"{state=}")  # Output will be state=(4, 6)
 ```

-Note that defining the `CollectEvenNumbers` state monad as its proper class, enables us to nicely print the representation of the resulting Python object.
+Defining the `CollectEvenNumbers` state monad as a class allows for a clean and readable representation of the resulting Python object.
-Unfortunately, parts of the representation is hidden behind the lambda function given to the `flat_map` method.
+However, some details of this representation is obscured by the lambda function used with the `flat_map` method.

 ## Do-notation